Supported in the UK by:

 Full guidance and curriculum-linked materials are available to schools and registered learning providers at no cost.

-TeenTech is a CIC established to change perceptions of careers in STEM.
+TeenTech is a CIC established to change perceptions of careers in careers in Science, Technology, Engineering and Construction.
 Over the last 5 years we have been privileged to work with thousands of young people and industry professionals to create amazing interactions that have sparked imaginations and begun amazing journeys.
 We are delighted to invite all schools and youth groups throughout the UK to join our new challenge ‘TeenTech City of Tomorrow’.
 This challenges young people to address the issues facing the modern world in how we work, live and play.
 Through connecting industry and education we aim to support our leaders of tomorrow as they become responsible global citizens of today.

 In my lifetime the population of our planet has doubled.
 The way we live is changing faster than at any time in human history.
 More people around the world are moving into urban areas, and consequently cities are growing and changing fast.
 This new human planet requires a radical shift in the way we’re going to live together: How can we redesign cities?
 How can we use energy more efficiently?
 How can we plan infrastructure better?
 How can we move faster?
 How can we live healthier and happier lives?
 These challenges will require solutions from the next generation of scientists, thinkers and leaders.
 We need creative solutions wildly different from our old ways of thinking, which will rely on imagination and a bold new approach to science and engineering.
 With these new challenges will come exciting opportunities.
 We need brilliant young minds to think about tomorrow’s cities and redesign our world for the better.Dallas Campbell